adopted-ember-addons/ember-infinity/README.md

 When the new records are loaded, they will automatically be pushed into the Model array.

 Lastly, by default, `ember-infinity` expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
-This can be configured based on your server pagination.
 See [Advanced Usage](#AdvancedUsage).

 ### Closure Actions<a name="ClosureActions"></a>